 Alan Dart’s diverse craft work has appeared in numerous magazines, he has written several books, and has taught knitwear design at art colleges, along with demonstrating crafts on two children’s television series.
 For eighteen years he was the resident toy designer at Woman’s Weekly magazine, and his knitted toy designs also appeared every month in Simply Knitting magazine for eleven years.

 There are over two hundred knitting patterns on this website from which you can make your choice, and if you visit the Toy Patterns page you will find them organised into groups so you can go straight to the pattern you want.
 However, if you prefer to scroll through the entire list, then this option is also available to you.
-The patterns are listed alphabetically by default, but you can opt to have them arranged by price or date, in ascending or descending order, by choosing these in the ‘Order Patterns’ boxes, and then clicking on the ‘Sort’ button.
 After placing your order, and as soon as your payment has been approved by PayPal, you will be returned to the website where your patterns will be waiting for you to download, save and print out.
 You can read how to download and save a pattern file to your computer, tablet or other device on the FAQ page of this website.
 Should you find that the Transaction Results page is empty when you are redirected to the website, all you need to do is simply wait for a minute and reload the page in your browser, then the download icons will appear and you will be able to collect your patterns.
-You will also receive an automatically generated Purchase Receipt by email, giving you details of your order and another oppportunity to download your pattern files.
+You will also receive an automatically generated Purchase Receipt by email, giving you details of your order and another opportunity to download your pattern files by clicking on each link, which is written in blue and underlined.
 If you don’t receive this then please check your junk or spam folder because some ISPs, especially Hotmail, incorrectly deliver the receipts there.
-You must also make sure to save each pattern file to your device the first time you download it because the link will expire once it has been clicked on five times.
+You must also make sure to save each pattern file to your device the first time you download it because the link will expire once it has been clicked on five times or after seven days, whichever comes first.
 Below you can watch a short YouTube video, which will show you just how simple it is to place an order and collect your patterns.

 DISCONTINUED YARNS